-The Original Steel Caps.
-With the growth of heavy industry, thick-soled boots with reinforced toecaps were needed to protect the feet of workers in Britain’s factories and foundries, later becoming the footwear of the British army.
+With the growth of heavy industry, thick-soled boots with reinforced toecaps were needed.
+The leather boots provided protection to the feet of workers and were needed in Britain’s factories and foundries.
+The leather boot also became the choice of footwear of the British army.

-Steel-capped boots – with their metal cap exposed or concealed beneath the leather upper – became the footwear of the British working-class male.
-As skinheads emerged as youth movement in the early 1960s, their working-class roots were reflected in their adoption of the steel capped Boot.
+Steel cap boots – with their metal cap exposed, or concealed beneath the leather upper, became the footwear of the British working-class male.
+Skinheads began to emerge as a youth movement in the early 1960s.
+Their working-class roots were reflected in their adoption of the “Steel Caps”.

-Durable as ever, the steel capped boot with rubber sole and distinctive 3 row puritan stitch remains the choice for the most uncompromising wearers with a new generation of customers embracing the steel cap for its androgynous authentic and distinctive silhouette
+These steel cap boots with rubber sole and distinctive 3 row puritan stitch remains the choice for the most uncompromising wearers.
+A new generation of customers began embracing steel cap boots and shoes for its androgynous, authentic and distinctive silhouette.

 The leather boots and shoes are available in UK Size 3-13 with a 3, 8, 10, 14, 20 and 30 pressed steel “Underground” eyelet option.
 Soles are available in the Single, Double or Triple style.
 The Steel Cap boots and shoes have the advantage of being available in Custom Made styles.